KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/smart-chain-api-basics.md

 ## API Tutorials: Introduction

-Now that the developer has an understanding of the general concepts of blockchain technology and Custom Consensus, the following tutorial can assist in gaining hands-on experience.
+The following tutorial can assist in gaining hands-on experience with the essential Smart Chain API.

 In this tutorial, we create two new blockchains, called RT1 & RT2.